DavidRC-Projects/Approval_Predict/README.md

   - A correlation study can help in this investigation
   - Create loan-to-income ratio (LTI) = loan_amount / income as a derived feature

+- **Null Hypothesis**
+-There is no significant relationship between applicant features and loan approval outcomes.
+Approval decisions cannot be predicted from these features due to insufficient data.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks
 - **Business Requirement 1:** Data Visualization and Correlation study